StpME/VCThemeGUI/README.md

 This allows you to more easily store multiple backdrops for the theme and swap between them without having to work within the text css file itself for simpler access.

-****This was made for personal Vencord use and I have not tested with BetterDiscord, but the files should be same except maybe for directory locations.**
+****This was made for personal Vencord use and I have not tested with other modded clients, but the css files should be same except for directory locations.**

 ### -----------------------------------------------------------------------
 ## How to use:
 -  Open the GUI exe (DSCPlus.exe)
-- Go to File -> Open in top left corner, then select the Discord+ theme CSS file for your discord (Vencord/Better Discord, etc)
+- Go to File -> Open in top left corner, then select the Discord+ theme CSS file for your modded discord.
 - Use **Select Backdrop** in bottom left corner to open dropdown menu so you can swap between existing backdrops
 - Use **Add Backdrop** in bottom right corner to add new backdrops into the file and Backdrop menu
     - Only supports image/gif links with common appropriate extensions (.png, .jpg, .jpeg, .gif)